 In addition to importing your own background map, you can add a static background image to your workbook and plot your data on it.
 For example, you can take a Google Map image and plot your data on it.

 - Use Background Images in Your Views(Link opens in a new window)

 - Add Images of Google Maps and OpenStreetMap as Background Images in Tableau(Link opens in a new window)

 - Find Background Image Coordinates(Link opens in a new window)

 If you are using the Tableau background map, or a WMS map or Mapbox map that contains custom layers, you can show or hide layers on your background map to customise the background elements that frame your geospatial data.
-For example, you can overlay streets and highways or county boundaries on the map to give your data context.
+For example, you can overlay Streets and Highways/Motorways or county boundaries on the map to give your data context.